bgaze/ipsum-html/README.md

 Thanks to `__callStatic` magic, you can create any tag by using it's name as method on `Html` class.
 Completion is provided for all non obsoletes and non experimentals tags listed on [https://developer.mozilla.org/fr/docs/Web/Guide/HTML/HTML5/Liste_des_%C3%A9l%C3%A9ments_HTML5](https://developer.mozilla.org/fr/docs/Web/Guide/HTML/HTML5/Liste_des_%C3%A9l%C3%A9ments_HTML5)

-There is two types of methods which signature is different :
+There is two types of methods which signature is different:

 + **Void elements:** `Html::tagName(array $attributes = [])`
 Void elements are: area, base, br, col, embed, hr, img, input, link, meta, param, source, track, wbr.